Self-similar signed growth-fragmentations

 Let us focus on the case when $X$ starts from a positive mass $z>0$, say, and recall the notation $\xi_+$, $q_+$ and $U_+$ of section \ref{sec:MAP}.
-Then the independence and stationarity of increments of the Lévy process $\xi_+$ imply that, at the exponential level, going from $X$ to $X^{\uparrow}$ amounts to adding jumps to $\xi_+$ at times $\zeta_+$, which is exponential with parameter $q_+$.
+Then the independence and stationarity of increments of the Lévy process $\xi_+$ imply that, up to Lamperti-Kiu time change, going from $X$ to $X^{\uparrow}$ amounts to adding jumps to $\xi_+$ at times $\zeta_+$, which are exponential clocks with parameter $q_+$.
 Call $H_1$ the first time when $X$ crosses $0$.
 Then the intensity $\delta$ of these jumps is exactly what it takes, at the exponential level, to go from $X(H_1^-)$ to $X^{\uparrow}(H_1)$, \emph{i.e.} $\delta = \log \left(\frac{-\Delta X(H_1)}{X(H_1^-)} \right) = \log(1+\mathrm{e}^{U_+})$.
 Therefore, the Lamperti exponent $\xi^{\uparrow}_+$ of $X^{\uparrow}$ started from $z>0$ results in the superposition of $\xi_+$ and an independent compound Poisson process with rate $q_+$ and jumps distributed as the image $\widetilde{\Lambda}_{U_+}(\mathrm{d}x)$ of the law $\Lambda_{U_+}(\mathrm{d}x)$ of $U_+$, by the mapping $x\mapsto\log(1+\mathrm{e}^x)$.
 Hence its Laplace exponent is

 and, in particular, its Lévy measure is

 Note that these expressions only depend on the positive characteristics of $X$, and this is coherent with the construction of $X^{\uparrow}$.
 The same calculations can be carried out in the case when $z<0$, and finally, we obtain